Pull to refresh

 Years since Russia-China friendship treaty

-The 2001 Treaty of Good-Neighbourliness is the legal backbone of the bilateral relationship; Putin and Xi are signing an anniversary declaration.
+The 2001 Treaty of Good-Neighbourliness is the legal backbone of the bilateral relationship.
+Putin and Xi signed a 25th-anniversary joint declaration in Beijing on May 20.

 1.86M bpd